nestjsplus/cookies/README.md

 )
 ```

-Here's how it works:
+Here's how it works.
+You have two options, depending on whether the cookie settings
-- Set default [cookie options](#cookieoptions) by passing a
-`CookieOptions` object.
-Options set on individual cookies,
-if provided, override these defaults.
+are static or dynamic.
-- For "static" cookies, where the cookie name and/or value are known at compile time,
+1. For *static* cookies, where the cookie name and/or value are known at compile time,
 you can set them in the `@SetCookies()` decorator by passing a [CookieSettings](#cookie-settings)
 object.

-For example:
+    <br/>For example:
 ```typescript
 @SetCookies({name: 'cookie1', value: 'cookie 1 value'})
 @Get('set')